-VaYetze, Holy Self Criticism
+VaYetze, Holy Self Criticism:

 Leah was mistreated by Jacob.
 And more than that, by Jewish tradition.
 And even by our own Conservative Movement who in the official version of the imahot addition includes her after Rachel even though she married Jacob first and the order is seemingly first to last.